Destination Rutherglen and Federation Council are proud to be working in partnership to deliver this exciting new event on 25th & 26th August 2018

 The Convent Rutherglen - Launch with Architects' Briefing

 The Rutherglen & Corowa Unlocked event weekend will kick off at The Convent Rutherglen on Saturday 25 August, 9.30-10.30am.
 Join heritage architects, Wendy Jacobs and Deborah Kemp as they share their passion for functional heritage architecture and finish off with a tour of the property.

 Join Robyn Pfeiffer on a tour of the Pfeiffer Wines property as part of the Rutherglen & Corowa Unlocked event.
-Learn about the oldest part of the winery being the cellar door and the established vineyard on the land over the other side of Pfeiffer’s Sunday Creek Bridge.
-Tours will depart on the hour on both Saturday 25 and Sunday 26 August.
+This part of Wahgunyah was the French Quarter and Monsieur Gassies built the oldest part of the Winery.
+Learn about the oldest part of the winery being the cellar door, see the amazing structure that is Sunday Creek Bridge and hear about winemaking processes.
+Tours will depart on both Saturday 25 and Sunday 26 August.

 Corowa Whisky and Chocolate Factory

 The Corowa Flour Mill was built in 1920-1921 and operated until 1969 exporting flour all over the world.
 The site was sold to the owners of the Junee Liquorice Factory for the sum of $1.00.
 The Corowa Whisky and Chocolate Factory is a premier tourism attraction in the region and is offering guided tours as part of the Rutherglen & Corowa Unlocked event.
 Take part in a guided tour of the Whisky Distillery and see firsthand the process that goes into making the unique Aussie double stilled single malt Whisky ahead of the first release on 1 September 2018.
 Guided tours will commence at 11.30am & 2.30pm on the Saturday 26 and Sunday 26 August.